Memorials to William Shakespeare: 17th century

 Shakespeare's funerary monument is the earliest memorial to the playwright, located inside Holy Trinity Church, Stratford-upon-Avon, Warwickshire, UK, the same church in which he was baptised.
 The exact date of its construction is not known, but must have been between Shakespeare's death in 1616 and 1623, when it is mentioned in the First Folio of the playwright's works.

 The monument, by Gerard Johnson, is mounted on a wall above Shakespeare's grave.
-It features a bust of the poet, who holds a quill pen in one hand and a piece of paper in another.
+It features a bust of the poet, which now holds a quill pen in one hand and a piece of paper in another.
 His arms are resting on a cushion.
 Above him is the Shakespeare family's coat of arms, on either side of which stands two allegorical figures: one, representing Labour, holds a spade, the other, representing Rest, holds a torch and a skull.

 18th century

 As Shakespeare's reputation rose, monuments began to be created in nationally significant locations.
 William Kent designed a statue for Poets' Corner in Westminster Abbey.
 The design was executed by the sculptor Peter Scheemakers and installed in 1740.
 Its creation was funded by Lord Burlington and Alexander Pope, among others.
 At least two fundraising events were led by the efforts of the Shakespeare Ladies Club: a benefit performance of Julius Caesar on April 28, 1738 at Drury Lane and a benefit performance of Hamlet on April 10, 1739 at Covent Garden.
 There are carved heads on the pedestal, which probably depict Queen Elizabeth I, Henry V and Richard III.
 Shakespeare is depicted leaning on books and pointing to a scroll which has a slightly misquoted version of Prospero's lines from The Tempest about the globe dissolving to "leave not a wrack behind".
 A variant of Kent's design was installed in a Glasgow theatre in 1764.
 It is now in the Theatre Royal in Dunlop Street.